 - Graduate School application https://grad.appstate.edu/apply/

 Login in for the first time and you will get to the Application Enrollment Page.
 Under Application Plans, choose: “Yes,” for “Do You Want to Apply for More than One Program?”; Choose “dual (Concurrent) Enrollment” for “I want to apply to __”; Choose “Clinical Psychology PsyD and Psychology MA” for “the dual degree program to which you wish to apply .”
+The application opens in September for the December 1st review date.
 See example here

 - Official transcripts (from all universities attended)

-- The GRE General Test is optional (will need to request a "waiver") for applicants with an undergraduate GPA of a 3.0 or higher for the fall 2022 admission cycle.
+- The GRE General Test is optional (will need to request a "waiver") for applicants with an undergraduate or last earned degree GPA of a 3.0 or higher.
 You may submit scores if you have them, and they will be considered by the admissions committee.
 Applications without GRE scores will be given equal consideration.

 - Curriculum Vitae